HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Rasterization/Lighting/Voxel-Global-Illumintaion.md

 #### 2-1-3\.
 Clipmap Logical Structure

 By \[Panteleev 2014\], we have the logical structure of the **Clipmap**.
-The first several clipmap levels have only one mipmap level, and the last clipmap level is the only one which has multiple mipmap levels.
+Each of the first several clipmap levels has only one mipmap level, and the last clipmap level is the only one which has multiple mipmap levels.
 The voxel size increases for each (clipmap or mipmap) level.
 The texture size (voxel count) (of the zeroth mipmap level) of each clipmap level is the same.
 The volume of each mipmap level of the same clipmap level is the same.

 N/A | 0-0 | 1-0 | 2-0 | 2-1 | 2-2
 :-: | :-: | :-: | :-: | :-: | :-: